designstem/projects/colorblindness/index.md

 <!-- ##### EXPLAIN -->
 # Three properties of color
-## Hue, saturation, brightness

 <f-hr style="margin:var(--base6) 0" />

-When talking about the effect of color, most people only think of its shade.
-Designing with color means designing with all three properties of color, which are **hue, saturation and brightness**.
+~When talking about the effect of color, most people only think of its shade.
+Designing with color means designing with all three properties of color:~

+- ~**HUE**~
+- ~**SATURATION**~
+- ~**BRIGHTNESS**~

-All three of these properties change the effect the color has.
+~All three of these properties change the effect the color has.~

+# 👉

-#### Have a look at these 2 greens 👉
+#### ~Have a look at these 2 greens~

-Both are greens, but they have different effects.
-Most people wouldn’t call the right color natural although green often is used to suggest organic, natural themes.
-Therefore we have to look closely when working with colors and not only judge the color’s effect by its hue.
+~Both are greens, but they have different effects.
+Most people wouldn’t call the brighter color natural although green often is used to suggest organic, natural themes.
+Therefore we have to look closely when working with colors and not only judge the color’s effect by its hue.~

 <f-next-button style="margin:var(--base6) 0" />